When You Really Loved Someone

 "When You Really Loved Someone" is a song by Swedish recording artist and current ABBA member Agnetha Fältskog.
 On March 11, 2013 it was internationally released as the first single from her fifth English solo album, A.

 General information

 "When You Really Loved Someone" was by written and produced by Swedish songwriter and producer Jörgen Elofsson.
 The sound of the song and the album can be described as "very mature and worthy", according to Fältskog herself.
-Featuring all elements that make the song fit into the category mostly described as "power ballad", it also shows some surprising synth elements in the latter half.

-"When You Really Loved Someone" is the first digital single by Fältskog.
-While initially no physical release of the song had been planned, high demand from fans apparently was the reason Universal Music eventually released "When You Really Loved Someone" on a 1-track CD single on April 15 and later as a limited edition 7" picture disc.

 Critical reception

 Upon its release, the single received a lot of media coverage, mostly in the context of Fältskog's musical comeback and news about the forthcoming album.
 The Swedish media reviewed the song, calling it an "epic ballad", and highlighting its acoustic elements, like strings, guitars as well as the sweet harmonies.

 Swedish newspaper Aftonbladet pointed out the contrast between production and musical elements from the 1970s and the synth-loop in the latter half of the song, which would also suit for the likes of Britney Spears.
 Online portal Musikindustrin referred to these elements as "charming 80's synths".